Healthy You - Every Day

 ‘Really bad shape’

 He has a rare type of blood cancer called anaplastic large T-cell lymphoma.
 It was stage 4 with extensive involvement to many parts of his body.
-“He was in really bad shape,” Zimmerman says.
+“He was in really bad shape,” Skripko says.

 Amazing response

 LVHN Cancer Center–Schuylkill’s oncology team saw an opportunity.
 The Food and Drug Administration had just approved a first-line infusion treatment called Adcetris® (brentuximab vedotin).
 Given in combination with chemotherapy, it links a cancer-killing toxin with an antibody that latches onto diseased cells.
-“It’s like a Trojan horse,” Zimmerman says.
+“It’s like a Trojan horse,” Skripko says.
 Raisner became one of the first patients in Pennsylvania to receive it.

 so having the opportunity to deliver advanced treatment to local people means a lot to me.”